Dennis Barnes, a 16-year-old senior, picks Cornell University after getting over 185 college acceptances - KESQ

 Dennis “Maliq” Barnes, the New Orleans high school senior who was accepted at over 185 colleges and received more than $10 million in scholarship offers, announced Friday that he will attend Cornell University in the fall.

-Barnes made the announcement on Friday from his school, International High School of New Orleans.
+Barnes made the announcement from his school, International High School of New Orleans.

+“I have committed to attend Cornell University and intend to pursue computer science and to later move on to practice software development,” said Barnes, who put on a Cornell University sweatshirt during the announcement.
+“Today is an exciting day for me and my family and I look forward to working with Cornell’s college of engineering over the course of my undergraduate education.”

+Barnes, who has a 4.98 GPA and is graduating two years early, told CNN last month he wanted to pursue computer science and then go to law school.
+He started applying to schools in August 2022 and said that he didn’t initially intend to set any records.

+“I would like to get away from New Orleans.
+I love my city, but I do want to venture out and experience new things and see the new things that I haven’t seen before,” Barnes said, as he promised to “always” come back home.

+Asked what he hopes to get out of his college experience, Barnes said he hopes to meet new people and “get an understanding and different perspective of the world, have my eyes opened and my perceptions changed by the people around me for the better.”

-He plans to pursue a dual degree in computer science and criminal justice.
+He previously said he plans to pursue a dual degree in computer science and criminal justice.

+“Cornell Engineering congratulates Dennis and his fellow members of the Class of 2027, along with their families, on all they have accomplished to reach this exciting moment in their educational journeys,” the school said in a statement to CNN.
+“We are excited to welcome this incredible group of future leaders to our campus community in just a few months.”

+Barnes has received 27 college credits in the past two years and has been dually enrolled in Southern University of New Orleans, according to his high school.
+He has received internship opportunities and other accolades for his academic achievements, including a proclamation from New Orleans Mayor LaToya Cantrell.

 The-CNN-Wire